remkop22/rusqlite-from-row/README.md

 You might want to represent a join between two tables as nested structs.
 This is possible using the `#[from_row(flatten)]` on the nested field.
 This will delegate the creation of that field to `FromRow::from_row` with the same row, instead of to `FromSql`.

-Because many tables have naming collisions when joining them, you can specify a `prefix = ".."` to retrieve the columns uniquely.
-This prefix should match the prefix you specify when renaming the column in a select, like `select <column> as <prefix>_<column>`.
+Because tables might have naming collisions when joining them, you can specify a `prefix = ".."` to retrieve the columns uniquely.
+This prefix should match the prefix you specify when renaming the column in a select, like `select <column> as <prefix><column>`.
+Nested prefixing is supported.

+Outer joins can be supported by wrapping the flattened type in an `Option`.
+The `FromRow` implementation of `Option` will still require all columns to present, but will produce a `None` if all the columns are an SQL `null` value.

 ```rust
 use rusqlite_from_row::FromRow;